 Moisture content - Posts: Green.

-Cascadia is sustainably sourced from well-managed forests and supplied with full PEFC chain of custody certification.
+All Western Red Cedar products are sustainably sourced from well-managed forests and supplied with full PEFC chain of custody certification.

 Colour: Palette of rich, warm wood tones, which vary from light amber to dark reddish-brown.